 Balenciaga, for instance, proudly touts its textile innovation called Ephea, a mycelium-based leather alternative developed in collaboration with Sqim.
 Ephea made its grand debut as a coat in the AW22 collection, capturing attention amidst the fervor surrounding the brand’s stormy fashion show.
 This diversionary tactic, however, overshadowed the groundbreaking material innovation that had been brewing behind closed doors.

-Balenciaga’s coat has moved a step forward into commercialising this type of material, with a number of pieces becoming available at some of their stores.
-In the meantime, leading material developer Bolt Threads is accelerating the transition to sustainably-sourced textiles of other Kering brands, especially since the luxury group cancelled the use of fur two years ago.
-Mylo, Bolt threads’ patented leather, is Stella McCartney’s go-to leather for handbags and has been featured in their collections since 2021, which not only bears witness to the scalability of the material but highlights the lack of material research.
-“Mushrooms do not get the attention they deserve, largely because many do not understand them or are afraid of them,” stated McCartney on their website.
+Balenciaga’s bold step of commercializing this type of material has paved the way for its availability in select pieces at their stores.
+Simultaneously, material developer extraordinaire, Bolt Threads, is accelerating the transition to sustainable textiles for other brands under the Kering umbrella.
+This move is particularly significant given the luxury group’s decision to ban fur two years ago.
+Bolt Threads’ patented mycelium leather, known as Mylo, has become the go-to choice for Stella McCartney’s handbags since 2021.
+This not only demonstrates the scalability of the material but also highlights the need for further material research.
+McCartney emphasizes this point on their website, stating, “Mushrooms do not receive the attention they deserve, largely because many do not understand them or are afraid of them.”